senkulabs/breeze-lite/docs/build-chirper.md

 ---
-title: Installation
+title: Build Chirper
 ---

-# Installation
+# Build Chirper

-> This documentation comes from bootcamp.laravel.com with some tweaks.
+In this section, we will build a Chirper with Laravel + Inertia + Svelte by using Breeze Lite.
+The content comes from [bootcamp.laravel.com](https://bootcamp.laravel.com) with some tweaks.

 ## Installing Laravel